How to Find a Reliable Roofer

 If you have a large job, ask your contractor to secure a “performance bond” in the amount of your contract price.
 This will add an extra one percent to five percent to the price of the job.

 Make sure the contractor carries liability and workers’ compensation insurance.
-A liability policy pays for damages to your home or your neighbor’s home if a ladder falls through a bay window; workers’ compensation pays for injuries to the worker who tumbled.
+A liability policy pays for damages to your home or your neighbor’s home if a ladder falls through a bay window; workers’ compensation pays for injuries sustained by the worker who tumbled.
 Without these policies, you could be liable.
 Before signing a contract, require the contractor to show you current certificates of insurance for both types of policies.

 Make sure your roofer will be around to finish the job and that you won’t be left fending off the roofer’s creditors—who could put a lien on your house.